 Professional masterclasses that are worth your time will always require that you send in two or more recordings, so the teacher/s can decide whom they will accept.

-If you read that the course is open for everybody or that the admission will be closed as soon as an XY number of applications is reached, it is probably not for professional singers.
+If you read that the course is open for everybody without any auditions/videos and that the admission will be closed as soon as an XY number of applications is reached, it is probably not for professional singers.

 - The teacher/s?